WFCD/genesis/README.md

 ## Installation

 1. Clone this repo

-    ```
+    ```sh
     # For SSH
     git clone git@github.wfcd/genesis.git

     # For HTTPS
     git clone https://github.com/WFCD/genesis.git
     ```
-1. Install mysql server and configure a database to store settings and data
+2. Install mysql server and configure a database to store settings and data

-1. Run `npm i`
+3. Run `npm i`

-1. Start bot with [pm2](http://pm2.keymetrics.io/) using a copy of the provided `pm2.json` file.
+4. Start bot with [pm2](http://pm2.keymetrics.io/) using a copy of the provided `pm2.json` file.
 The scripts assume it's named `genesis.json`

-1. See below for available config / commands
+5. See below for available config / commands

 ## Configuration